 In the prototype, the "Tagger" appliance is implemented as a bunch of inexpensive adhesive RFID tags placed in a cup on the working table.
 Tags can be associated with a singular digital object (object tag), or with a digital collection (collection tag) i.e. a Topos workspace.
-Tags on collectional artefacts may be associated with digital collections, whereas a tag on a single stone sample often is associated with a single digital object in Topos.
+Tags on collectional artefacts may be associated with digital collections, whereas a tag on a single stone sample will typically be associated with a single digital object in Topos.

-Currently, one associates a tag with a Topos object by selecting the digital object, right-clicking on one of the tag-IDs present at the antenna in the tag-browser in Topos, and selecting "associate with tag".
-It is also possible to use the Snapscanner to make
+Currently, one associates a tag with a Topos object by selecting the digital object, right-clicking on one of the